ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 3. Once the VSIs are gone, switch to **VPC and subnets** and there to the **Subnets** tab.
 Delete your subnets.
 4. After the subnets have been deleted, switch to the **Virtual private clouds** tab and delete your VPC.

-## Expand the tutorial (this section is optional, remove it if you don't have content for it)
+## Expand the tutorial
+{: #expand-tutorial}

-Want to add to or change this tutorial?
+Want to add to or extend this tutorial?
 Here are some ideas:

-- idea with [link]() to resources to help implement the idea
-- idea with high level steps the user should follow
-- avoid generic ideas you did not test on your own
-- don't throw up ideas that would take days to implement
-- this section is optional
+- Add a [load balancer] (https://console.test.cloud.ibm.com/docs/infrastructure/vpc/console-tutorial.html#creating-a-load-balancer) to distribute inbound traffic across multiple instances.
+- Create a [virtual private network](https://console.test.cloud.ibm.com/docs/infrastructure/vpc/console-tutorial.html#creating-a-vpn) (VPN) so your VPC can connect securely to another private network, such as an on-premises network or another VPC.

 ## Related content
 {: #related}

 - [Relevant links](